 - they can differentiate into hepatocytes and cholangiocytes and can, therefore, give rise to HCC, cholangiocarcinoma, and cholangiohepatoma sharing features of both HCC and cholangiocarcinoma

 - conventional histology may be inconclusive

-Heterogeneous iso-to-hyperechoic mass with a peripheral hypoechoic halo of compressed liver.
-Capsular retraction and lobulated appearance with infiltration of biliary system is usually seen.
-Ultrasound appearance is non specific and usually parallels that of conventional cholangiocarcinoma.
+Heterogeneous iso-to-hyperechoic mass with a peripheral hypoechoic halo of the compressed liver.
+Capsular retraction and lobulated appearance with infiltration of the biliary system are usually seen.
+Ultrasound appearance is non-specific and usually parallels that of conventional cholangiocarcinoma.

-The lesion is usually lobulated and well delineated although a well-defined capsule s not seen.
-Hepatic capsular retraction and infiltration of biliary tree are also usually seen.
+- the lesion is usually lobulated and well delineated, although a well-defined capsule is not seen

-On post contrast imaging, progressive delayed enhancing areas mixed with areas arterial enhancement and washout is very suggestive of cholangiohepatoma.
+- progressive delayed enhancing areas mixed with areas arterial enhancement and washout is very suggestive of cholangiohepatoma

 MRI features of cholangiohepatoma have not been described extensively.

 - T2: intermediate-to-high signal intensity +/- central hypointense focus